bwu-tang/bwu-tang.github.io/_pages/about.md

 ### What I Do

-I’m a cybersecurity practitioner and PhD student studying <a href='https://dsu.edu/academics/colleges/beacom-college/'>Cyber Operations at Dakota State University</a>, with a career spanning technical leadership roles in fintech, cloud computing, and large-scale platform security.
+I’m a cybersecurity practitioner and PhD student studying <a href='https://dsu.edu/academics/colleges/beacom-college/'>Cyber Operations at Dakota State University</a>, with a career spanning technical leadership roles across fintech, cloud computing, and large-scale platform security.

-My professional work has focused on building and operating security programs that strike a pragmatic balance between risk and usability.
-I’ve developed security strategy and architecture, led security engineering initiatives, and advused executive leadership and boards on risk, regulatory expectations, and long-term security investment.
-I’ve worked closely with product and engineering teams to improve security outcomes without slowing delivery, particularly in highly regulated and fast-moving environments.
+I focus on building and running security programs that balance real-world risk with usability.
+Over the years, I’ve designed security strategy and architecture, led engineering initiatives, and advised executive teams and boards on risk, compliance, and long-term security planning.
+I enjoy working alongside product and engineering teams to improve security outcomes without slowing things down, especially in fast-moving or highly regulated environments.

+I also work directly with startups, small and medium-sized businesses, and non-profit organizations to help them grow safely.
+I partner with teams to understand their security posture, prioritize risks, and implement solutions that protect people and data while letting the organization move quickly.
+My goal is to make security practical, usable, and sustainable so it supports the mission rather than getting in the way.

 ### What I'm Exploring

 My academic and research interests focus on applied cyber defense, with an emphasis on translating real-world security challenges into defensible, scalable models.
 I am particularly interested in developing cost-effective security frameworks for resource-constrained organizations, defining usable security practices, and examining how organizational, economic, and human factors influence security outcomes.

-More broadly, I aim to bridge industry practice and academic research by grounding theory in operational practices.
+More broadly, my work seeks to bridge industry and academia by grounding theory in real-world operations.

 I am also interested in cybersecurity workforce development as a systems problem, examining how the supply of cybersecurity talent can be better matched to organizational demand across different sectors and resource constraints.

 ### Outside of Work